 Recipe Notes

 - Use 90% to 96% ground beef.
-Ground chicken or turkey needs different handling, seasoning, and cooking temperature—see Ground Chicken or Turkey Burgers.
+Ground chicken or turkey needs different handling, seasoning, and cooking temperatures—see Ground Chicken or Turkey Burgers.

-- Don’t forget to indent the center of the burger.
-This will prevent puffing of the burger, leading to burnt outside before the center is done.
+- Remember to indent the center of the burger.
+This will prevent the burger from puffing up, which can cause the outside to burn before the center is done.

 - The minimum safe internal temperature is 160°.